-\begin{definition} Let $d, p \in \N$, $A_k \in \R_{\geq 0}^{d\times d}$, $k=1,\dots,p,$ $\bfa_0\in \R_{\geq 0}^{d}$ and $\left(\bfepsilon_n\right)_{n\in\Z}$ an i.i.d.\ sequence of vectors in $\N_0^d$ with mutually independent components $\bfepsilon_{0,i}\sim \operatorname{Pois}(\bfa_{0,i})$, $i= 1,\dots ,d$.
+\begin{definition} Let $d, p \in \N$, $A_k \in \R_{\geq 0}^{d\times d}$, $k=1,\dots,p,$ $\bfa_0\in \R_{\geq 0}^{d}$, and $\left(\bfepsilon_n\right)_{n\in\Z}$ an i.i.d.\ sequence of vectors in $\N_0^d$ with mutually independent components $\bfepsilon_{0,i}\sim \operatorname{Pois}(\bfa_{0,i})$, $i= 1,\dots ,d$.
 A $d$\emph{-variate INAR($p$) sequence} is a stationary sequence $\left(\bfX_n\right)_{n\in\Z}$ of $\N_0^d$-valued random vectors; it is a solution to the system of stochastic difference-equations

-where the ``\,$\circledast$'' operate independently over $k$ and $n$ and also independently of $\left(\bfepsilon_n\right)$.
-We refer to $\bfa_0$ as \emph{innovation-parameter vector} and to $A_k,\, k=1,2,\dots,p,$ as \emph{thinning-coefficient matrices}. \end{definition} This model has first been considered in~\citet{latour97}.
+where the `\,$\circledast$' operate independently over $k$ and $n$ and also independently of $\left(\bfepsilon_n\right)$.
+We refer to $\bfa_0$ as \emph{immigration-parameter vector} and to $A_k,\, k=1,2,\dots,p,$ as \emph{reproduction-coefficient matrices}. \end{definition} This model has first been considered in~\citet{latour97}.
 In the same paper we find that if all zeros of

 lie inside the unit circle, then a multivariate INAR($p$) process as in Definition~\ref{mvINAR(p)} exists.